 CLEVER CHAPS started building roads.
 They used stone to pave streets in Ur (in what is now Iraq); in a swamp in Glastonbury (in what is now Glastonbury) they used lumps of wood.

 COPPER WAS extracted from Malachite and Azurite.
 This was the birth of metallurgy which would be jolly useful when the time came to build motor cycles.

 ALUMINIUM COMPOUNDS were used in Persia (Iran to you, sonny) to make stronger clay pots.
 In Egypt and Babylon they were used in fabric dyes and cosmetics.
 No-one sussed that these compounds could be refined into aluminium, but they had no bikes so it didn’t matter.

 THE WHEEL first rolled in Mesopotamia, a historical region of Western Asia between the rivers Tigris and Euphrates, starting a transport obsession that shows no sign of abating.
 Archaeologists reckon that wheels were used to turn pots for about 300 years before anyone got round to using them for chariots.
 The earliest known depiction of a wheeled vehicle (a four-axle wagon) on a clay pot excavated in southern Poland.
-Two-wheelers, as we know, came much later, proving that motor cyclists are more evolved than car drivers.
+Two-wheelers, as we know, came much later, proving that motor cycles are more evolved than cars.

 WRITING WAS writ in Sumer, paving the way for motorcycle handbooks, roadsigns and cafe menus.

 GLASS WAS produced in Egypt and Mesopotamia, leading to bulbs and bike shop windows.
 Also, after 6,500 years, beer drinkers could have proper pint pots to replace their clapped out stone bowls.

 IRON TOOLS were used in Egypt; in Syria and Turkey tin and copper were used to make bronze, as used on Rudge Ulster heads.